GTreeSoftware/Neuron-Tracing-CAAT/README.md

 ### CNN code for neurite prediction:

-The code and model that used for neurite prediction can be accessed via: https://github.com/GTreeSoftware/DB-Enhance.
+The code that used for neurite prediction can be accessed via: https://github.com/GTreeSoftware/DB-Enhance.
 Detailed explanations can be accessed via the "readme" file in the website.

 ### CAAT code for neurite tracing: